 Your goal should be to write a blog title that is catchy and irresistible.
 Know the difference in topic and title.
 A topic might be “kite flying,” but the title would be “Five killer kite flying tips for newbies.”
 Write your title with accuracy in mind.

 It’s time to get creative though.
 You can have fun with alliteration where you repeat sounds or stressed syllables in your phrase.
-An example would be “brisk breakfast” or “she sells sea shells.”
-Use strong phrases that pack a punch or make the value of your blog clear to the reader and keep your title short for better ranking and to ensure that it is not cut off in search engine results or social sharing.
+An example would be “brisk breakfast” or “she sells seashells.”
+Use strong phrases that pack a punch or make your blog’s value clear to the reader and keep your title short for better ranking and ensure that it is not cut off in search engine results or social sharing.

 Step 3: Stay organized